 Her work has encompassed a diverse array of issues including flood mitigation, juvenile justice, marine conservation, climate and energy, prescription drug abuse, education, food safety, fiscal reform, asset inequality, children’s health and state procurement.
-She recently helped scope, form and launch the Aquarium Conservation Partnership, a collective impact collaborative of leading aquariums driving conservation change.
+She helped scope, form and launch the Aquarium Conservation Partnership, a collective impact collaborative of leading aquariums driving conservation change.
 Alys moved to Charleston after spending a decade in Washington, DC helping create and lead the External Affairs department of the Center for American Progress, a nationally influential think tank, working as Legislative Director for the Natural Resources Defense Council, and as a Legislative Aide in the U.S. House and Senate.
 She also served as a Vice President at the I’On Group, a New Urban development firm, where she was responsible for branding and marketing initiatives, sales operations, and developing partnerships to advance sustainable building and urban redevelopment initiatives.